gabrielryanft/learning/Git/notes_git.md

 ## git rebase

-files in branches:
+files and commits in branches:

 ```

 branch master:
-	index: "this is a file"
+	init commit: index.txt: "this is a file"
+	come other commit: index.txt: "this is a file, not a unicorn"

 ```

 ```

 branch bran2:
-	index: "this is another file"
+	index.txt: "this is another file"

 ```